Avoid Jet Skis (they cause so much harm to wildlife)

 How Jet Skis Affect Birds and Marine Wildlife

-When jet skis get too close, nesting sea birds (including puffins) can abandon nests, and leave eggs and chicks vulnerable to predators or storms.
+- Nesting sea birds can abandon eggs, leaving chicks vulnerable to predators or storms.

-Shallow waters near shores often act as nurseries for young fish, and feeding grounds for birds.
-So the wake left from jet skis can stir up sediment and uproot vegetation, destroying critical habitats.
+- Shallow waters near shores act as nurseries for young fish (and feeding grounds for birds).
+So the wake left from jet skis, stirs up sediment and uproots vegetation, destroying critical habits.

 Safer Alternatives to Jet Skis for Wildlife